What do we make of a kid like Morgan Rielly?

 Assigned to interview a World War II veteran, he chose Loring Hart, the retired president of Saint Joseph’s College of Maine in Standish, who was a radio operator with the Army’s famed 4th Armored Division.
 (Hart died just last month at the age of 88.)

 “I didn’t want to wait until after college and graduate school to become a historian,” said Morgan, who’s now shopping his hefty manuscript to local and regional publishers.
 “I wanted to be a historian now.”

 Imagine the faces down at the American Legion Manchester Post 62 in Westbrook the day the teenage boy walked in with his notebook and recorder and quietly began asking every World War II vet in sight if he could interview them and then tell the world their story.

-From each of his subjects, Morgan Rielly distilled a theme – and ultimately a chapter title – to encapsulate what each veteran learned from the war.
+Some of the 26 stories are dramatic, while others capture the sheer drudgery of war.
+But from each of his subjects, Morgan distilled a theme — and ultimately a chapter title — to encapsulate what each veteran learned from the war.

 The Currier brothers’ chapter is headlined “Recognize the Value of Other Cultures,” reflecting their dismay that black sailors — a novelty for these two boys from Maine — deserved none of the rampant racism they encountered throughout the South Pacific Theater.

 Then there’s “Choose Your Friends Carefully,” which captures the moment a 17-year-old Curran, who lived on Peaks Island at the time, bade a tearful goodbye to his father at the Casco Bay ferry terminal.

 “Don’t drink.
 Choose your friends carefully,” the father told his departing son.
 That and “don’t do anything you wouldn’t want your mother to know about.”